pulb/mailnag/README.md

 Mailnag is available in the official repos.
 Please run `pacman -Syu mailnag` (as root) to install the package.

+### Void Linux
+Mailnag is available in the official repos.
+Run `xbps-install -S mailnag` (as root) in a terminal to install the package.
+Read `/usr/share/doc/mailnag/README.voidlinux` after install for further information.

 ### openSUSE
 Mailnag is available in openSUSE Tumbleweed.
 Run `sudo zypper install mailnag` in a terminal to install it.